 Shipborne perspective

-The International Chamber of Shipping's 'Bridge Procedures Guide' provides a useful description of the personnel, activities, equipment, and procedures that 'reflect best navigational practice on merchant ships operating today, in all sectors and trades.'
-As explained in the Foreword to the publication, the new (4th) edition has been revised to address the increasing use of modern electronic navigation and charting systems.
-In particular, it is pointed out that 'increased sophistication brings its own dangers and the need to consider precautionary measures against undue reliance on technology.'
+The International Chamber of Shipping's “Bridge Procedures Guide” provides a useful description of the personnel, activities, equipment, and procedures that “reflect best navigational practice on merchant ships operating today, in all sectors and trades.”
+As explained in the Foreword to the publication, the new (fourth) edition has been revised to address the increasing use of modern electronic navigation and charting systems.
+In particular, it is pointed out that “increased sophistication brings its own dangers and the need to consider precautionary measures against undue reliance on technology.”

 Shore-based perspective

-The IALA VTS Manual is a comprehensive guide to Vessel Traffic Services (VTS) providers and users.
+The IALA VTS Manual is a comprehensive guide to vessel traffic services (VTS) providers and users.

-As described in the Introduction, 'the contents are aimed at a wide readership to encompass all who are in any way involved in the provision, operation, and effectiveness of VTS, including those with management responsibility at national level, and those who deliver services to the mariner.'
+As described in the Introduction, “the contents are aimed at a wide readership to encompass all who are in any way involved in the provision, operation, and effectiveness of VTS, including those with management responsibility at national level, and those who deliver services to the mariner.”
 For both shipborne and shore-based users, the Manual provides useful information on the type of VTS, VTS-related equipment, and roles and responsibilities of VTS personnel.

-As referenced in IALA Recommendation R0125 (V-125) the general principles for the presentation of all symbology on a VTS display are that the international on-board symbology and chart standards should be used as much as possible;
+As referenced in IALA Recommendation R0125 (V-125), the general principles for the presentation of all symbology on a VTS display are that the international on-board symbology and chart standards should be used as much as possible;

 symbology already identified for existing on-board use should not normally be assigned a different meaning for VTS purposes; however, these symbols may be adapted to suit VTS requirements;